flimflam-austin/hugo-cms-test/site/content/quick_reads/20180711-kavanaugh-on-the-issues/index.md

       traditionally been banned and are in common use by law-abiding citizens for self-defense in the home, hunting, and other lawful uses.”

       Kavanuaugh in a 2011 dissenting opinion arguing that the Second Amendment includes the right to own semi-automatic rifles.
     _key: card-3-0f4571a2-f6f1-4050-acc2-57573dde8aab
   - order: 3
-    body: "## RE: Gov’t Surveillance\n\n> “….the Government’s metadata collection program is entirely consistent with the Fourth Amendment.”  \n  \n  \n  \nKavanaugh in a 2015 ruling on the National Security Agency’s collection of phone records.
+    body: "## RE: Gov’t Surveillance\n\n> “….the Government’s metadata collection program is entirely consistent with the Fourth Amendment.”  \n  \n  \nKavanaugh in a 2015 ruling on the National Security Agency’s collection of phone records.
 He went on to say that the Government’s program for bulk collection of 2 telephony metadata serves a critically important special need a\x13 preventing terrorist attacks on the United States."
     _key: card-4-39804fe5-0dec-49eb-879c-2108ac144eed
   - order: 4
     body: >-
       ## RE: Abortion

-      > “…the Government has permissible interests in favoring fetal life, protecting the best interests of a minor, and refraining from facilitating abortion…. so long as it does not impose an undue burden on a woman seeking an abortion.”
+      “…the Government has permissible interests in favoring fetal life, protecting the best interests of a minor, and refraining from facilitating abortion…. so long as it does not impose an undue burden on a woman seeking an abortion.”

       Kavanaugh in a 2017 dissent in a case about whether a detained illegal immigrant teen could be released from custody to obtain an abortion.